 |/load||Loads the undelete program into memory using information found in the undelete.ini.|

 |/unload||Unloads the memory resident portion of the undelete program from memory.|

 |/status||Displays the delete protection present on the computer.|

 |/S[d]||Enables the delete sentry level of protection and loads the memory resident portion of the undelete program.|

 |/Tdrive[-entries]||Enables the delete tracker level of protection and loads the memory-resident portion of the undelete program.
 The optional [-entries] allows you to specify the maximum amount of entries found in the pctracker.del file with a maximum of 999 and a minimum of 1.|

 Undelete all files that may have been deleted in the Windows system directory.

 Lists the files that you can recover when only standard tracking is enabled.

 This program and command was designed to only be run in MS-DOS versions 5.0 to 6.22.
-If you have upgraded to Windows 95, Windows 98, Windows NT, or any other operating system, this command will not restore any information but may possibly cause additional issues with the Hard Drive if run.
+If you upgraded from MS-DOS to Windows this command does not restore any information and can cause problems if ran.
 If you currently are running a different operating system it is recommended that you utilize a third-party utility to recover lost data.